ekernf01/ekernf01.github.io/_posts/2025-05-12-multiplexed_perturbation_studies.md

 **Only 1/1024 survives**.
 So this case is pretty harsh.
 What are your options?

 - If the perturbation and cell culture is cheap and the readout is expensive, then you could just apply the perturbation, and filter out dead samples prior to the readout.
 In a well-based assay, don't bother imaging or sequencing the contents of the well if it looks dead.
 In a droplet-based assay, it's common to remove dead cells by FACS.
+(Actually, cell count alone [contains much of the info you might want.](https://www.biorxiv.org/content/10.1101/2025.04.27.650853v1))
 - You could allocate each treatment to fewer cells.
 If you allocate each treatment to 10% of the cells, then the probability of survival is 0.9^10, which is about 35%.
 This is much, much better than 1/1024.

 These kinds of considerations are unlikely to be resolved by statistical optimality criteria ... but just for funsies, let's: